Authorities investigating whether Haverhill girl died after exposure to toxic substance

 HAVERHILL, MASS.
 (WHDH) – Authorities are investigating the death of an 11-year-old Haverhill girl who was rushed to a Boston hospital by helicopter Saturday and later passed away, officials said.

-Emergency crews responding to a medical call in Lawrence around 3:30 a.m. transported Precious Wallaces from a family friend’s home to Lawrence General Hospital before transferring her by medical helicopter to Tufts Medical Center, where she died on Tuesday, according to a spokeswoman for Essex District Attorney Jonathan W. Blodgett’s Office.
+Emergency crews responding to a medical call at a rooming house on Jackson Street in Lawrence around 3:30 a.m. transported Precious Wallaces from a family friend’s home to Lawrence General Hospital before transferring her by medical helicopter to Tufts Medical Center, where she died on Tuesday, according to a spokeswoman for Essex District Attorney Jonathan W. Blodgett’s Office.

 In a message posted to Twitter, Haverhill Mayor Jim Fiorentini said Precious was a student at Consentino Middle School and that grief counselors will be on hand on Wednesday.